The history of Geneva dates from before the Roman occupation in the second century BC, and it was

 and informal yet chic café-bar tucked away down an atmospheric side-street and brimming

 with relaxed and trendy guys.
-Or meet the colourful and exuberant local gay crowd
+You could also meet the colourful and exuberant local gay crowd

-sprawled out onto the street at L'Aiglon a few blocks down.
+sprawled out onto the street at L'Aiglon a few blocks down, or some older guys and the odd

-Older guys plus the odd rent hang out at traditional pub Le Concorde on Rue de Bernes
+rent hanging out at traditional pub Le Concorde on Rue de Bernes.

 ALL STEAMED UP

 There are several saunas in town, mainly small but clean.
-Pradier in Les Paquis is
+Spa Duplexx in Les Paquis is

-a wide selection of slings, rings and things and you can even buy a ticket to explore
+a wide selection of slings, rings and things.
+You can buy a ticket to explore

 Bain des Paquiz.
 Photo by Ricardo de la Riva.|